DreamingDevs/mssql-synth-data-agent/README.md

 The agent will:
 - Connect to the running MCP Server.
 - Use the Database Analyst Agent to extract relationships.
-- Use the Validator Agent to verify the correctness of the extracted schema.
+- Use the Validator Agent to verify the correctness of the extracted relationsships.
-- Save the results to relationships.json.
+- Save the results to tablename_relationships.json.

 Example output:
 ```json